A Relaxing, Colorful Fall Stroll Along the Aspen Nature Loop

 What are aspen trees?

 Aspen trees are known for their characteristic white bark, the beautiful golden hue that their leaves turn during the fall season, and the soft fluttering “quaking” sound that they make in the wind.
-You can find these beautiful trees throughout the country, although in the West they reside in areas with an elevation of 5000-10000 feet.
+You can find these beautiful trees throughout the country, although in the West they typically reside in high altitude areas ranging from 5000-10,000 feet.

 Fall in Flagstaff